NASA-SW-VnV/fret/fret-electron/docs/_media/user-interface/examples/probability.md

 ### Probability (optional)

-Specifies the probability assigned to the response field.
+Specifies the probability assigned to the timed response.
 The probability field can be left empty; i.e., the requirement is not probabilistic, or can be instantiated with the following phrase "**with probability** _RELATIONAL_OP_ _prob_num_", where:

 * _RELATIONAL_OP_ is a numeric comparison operator;
 * _prob_num_ is a number between 0 and 1 inclusive.